Fletch: File-System Metadata Caching in Programmable Switches: Design Overview

 \subsection{Goals and Assumptions}

 \sysname is an in-switch metadata caching framework for distributed file systems, aiming to achieve high throughput and low latencies for file-system metadata requests across multiple metadata servers.
-It is currently designed for HDFS (\S\ref{subsec:metadata}), supporting all HDFS metadata operations via its interface (\S\ref{sec:impl}) and preserving HDFS semantics.
-It is also extensible to other distributed file systems via their respective APIs.

-\sysname targets read-intensive file-system metadata workloads, as observed in prior studies \cite{ren14,lv22,xu24}.
+It targets read-intensive file-system metadata workloads, as observed in prior studies \cite{ren14,lv22,xu24}.
 For example, in a LinkedIn HDFS cluster, 84\% of 145~million metadata operations are lookups, with only 9\% creates and 7\% updates \cite{ren14}; in Alibaba's Pangu file system, over 60\% of metadata operations are reads \cite{lv22}.

+To ensure consistency, \sysname adopts {\em write-through} caching, which synchronously updates both the in-switch cache and server-side metadata before acknowledging clients, as in prior in-switch key-value caches \cite{li16,liu17,jin17,liu19}, rather than write-back caching.
+While write-back caching reduces write latency by buffering updates in the switch data plane and immediately acknowledging clients, this benefit is marginal for read-intensive file-system metadata workloads, which \sysname targets, since writes constitute only a small fraction of all requests, and the aggregate impact of high per-write latency on overall throughput is limited.
+Most importantly, under write-back caching, the switch data plane holds the sole up-to-date copy of new metadata until it is written back to the server; if the switch fails before this write-back completes, the new metadata is lost.
+Write-through caching eliminates this risk by ensuring that metadata servers always hold the latest committed state, providing durability independent of switch failures.

-To ensure consistency, \sysname adopts {\em write-through} caching (as in prior in-switch key-value caches \cite{li16,liu17,jin17,liu19}) to update both the in-switch cache and server-side metadata in writes before acknowledging clients.
-With write-through caching, \sysname avoids possible data loss caused by switch failures as metadata servers always possess the latest file-system metadata.
-Also, since path resolution always starts at the root, \sysname assumes the root directory's metadata is persistently cached, with its permissions unchanged and the root not being deleted \cite{niazi17}.
+Since path resolution always starts at the root, \sysname further assumes that the root directory's metadata is persistently cached, with its permissions unchanged and the root never deleted \cite{niazi17}, consistent with standard distributed file-system practices.